What Is RON? Your Guide to Remote Online Notarization

 How Does RON Work?

-With Remote Online Notarization (RON), you are able to securely access your information anywhere and anytime as long as you have your phone, tablet, or computer and some Wi-Fi.
+With Remote Online Notarization (RON), you can securely access your information anywhere, anytime, as long as you have a phone, tablet, or computer with an internet connection.
+This convenience is made possible by advanced technology that enables remote identity verification, electronic signatures, and secure document transmission.

-The Securing and Enabling Commerce Using Remote and Electronic Notarization Act of 2024 (SECURE Notarization Act) would permit immediate nationwide use of remote online notary (RON) with minimum standards and provide certainty for the interstate recognition of RON.
+The Securing and Enabling Commerce Using Remote and Electronic Notarization Act of 2024 (SECURE Notarization Act) aims to promote the nationwide use of remote online notarization (RON) by establishing minimum standards and providing certainty for the interstate recognition of RON.
+This legislation would enable immediate nationwide use of RON, fostering greater convenience, efficiency, and security in the notarization process.

 Differences Between RON and Traditional Notarizations